-- 2. a.
-The commission shall organize within 30 days of the appointment of its members.
-The commission shall elect a chairperson from among its members, and the chairperson shall select a secretary who need not be a member of the commission. - b.
-The commission may meet at the call of its chairperson at the times and in the places it may deem appropriate and necessary to fulfill its duties, and may conduct public hearings at any place it shall designate. - c.
-The commission may request at these hearings the appearance of officials of any State agency or political subdivision of the State and may solicit testimony of interested groups and the general public. - d.
+- d.
 The commission shall be entitled to call to its assistance and avail itself of the services of the employees of any State, county, or municipal department, board, bureau, commission, or agency as it may require and as may be available to it for its purposes, including a State university or college, and to employ stenographic and clerical assistance and incur traveling and other miscellaneous expenses necessary to perform its duties, within the limits of funds appropriated or otherwise made available to it for its purposes. - e.
 Seven members of the commission shall constitute a quorum for the transaction of business. - f.
 Members of the commission shall serve without compensation, but shall be reimbursed for necessary expenses actually incurred in the performance of their duties as members of the commission.

-- 3. The commission shall examine issues relating to official misconduct convictions, pending criminal charges, and civil allegations by Edna Mahan inmates of sexual assault, sexual misconduct, and sexual harassment against correctional police officers, other staff members, contractors, and volunteers working in the facility.
-The commission specifically shall: - a. assess the degree of the facility's compliance with the provisions of PREA, including the PREA audit process and whether these audits should be unannounced, and determine how current standards can be strengthened to further protect the inmates from sexual assault and sexual misconduct;
+- 3. The commission shall examine issues affecting the safety and rights of inmates in State correctional facilities, including, but not limited to, matters concerning official misconduct convictions, pending criminal charges, and civil allegations by Edna Mahan inmates of sexual assault, sexual misconduct, and sexual harassment against correctional police officers, other staff members, contractors, and volunteers working in the facility.
+The commission specifically shall: - a. assess the degree of a facility's compliance with the provisions of PREA, including the PREA audit process and whether these audits should be unannounced, and determine how current standards can be strengthened to further protect the inmates from sexual assault and sexual misconduct; - b. ascertain the current policy and procedures for investigating allegations of crimes and offenses by an inmate of sexual assault and sexual misconduct against correctional police officers, other staff members, contractors, and volunteers, including, but not limited to: - (1) the current means of reporting allegations of sexual misconduct, including complaints made via existing hotlines, and whether the allegations should be reported to a neutral third party that is not an employee of the DOC; - (2) the parameters governing the investigation of a complaint and how it is determined if an allegation is substantiated or unsubstantiated and whether the Special Investigations Division of the DOC can fairly and impartially conduct these investigations; - (3) whether the inmates' due process rights are being protected during the investigation; - (4) how the facility prevents retaliation by a DOC employee against whom there is an allegation of sexual misconduct or other criminal act and whether the employee is or should be suspended,